The Process

 The Catholic Church recognizes baptisms from many Christian denominations.
 If you were baptized in one of these, you would not be

 I have already been baptized Catholic, but have not received Eucharist and/or Confirmation.
-Should I join RCIA?
+Should I join OCIA?

 Ideally, if resources allowed, we would have a separate group for those who fall into this category, but because of numbers and because

-most of the content is the same, we do combine those who have already been baptized with those in the RCIA.
+most of the content is the same, we do combine those who have already been baptized with those in the OCIA.

 Each situation is different, so it is difficult to answer this question generally.
-Let your RCIA team members know at the first session so
+Let your OCIA team members know at the first session so

 they can guide you to an answer.